 What does the Microsoft Viva model look like?

 Viva isn't replacing Microsoft Teams, so much as it's integrating with and supplementing the Teams app we're all familiar with.
 We've even integrated it with Weekly10 to provide an additional layer of insight.

 The Teams platform isn't going anywhere.
 In fact, it's getting a whole host of shiny new plug-ins courtesy of the Microsoft Viva Experience.
 And let's be honest.
 Microsoft Teams never had a shortage of optional plug-ins to begin with!

 It's fair to say that, overall, businesses were successful at adapting to the demands of sudden, mandated remote work policies.
 But these improvised approaches are nets with large holes.
 People and problems slip through the gaps.
 So, Microsoft are positioning Viva as the first employee experience platform truly designed for the needs of a post-remote work world.

-As noted, rather than being a whole new platform, Viva is actually a series of plug-ins for the existing Teams infrastructure.
+Rather than being a whole new platform, Viva is actually a series of plug-ins for the existing Microsoft Teams infrastructure.
 Together, they form a framework for employee experience management.
 The aim is to create an inclusive workplace experience that's equally accessible to office-based and remote workers.
 But what are the actual list of plug-ins?

 - Microsoft Viva Insights

 - Microsoft Viva Learning